CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 *The most important security consideration is knowing exactly who is responsible for what for any given cloud project.* It's less important if any particular cloud provider offers a specific security control, as long as you know precisely what they do and how it works, and then you can fill the gaps with your own controls, or choose a different provider if you can't close the controls gap.
 Your ability to do this is very high for IaaS, and less so for SaaS.

 This is the essence of the security relationship between a cloud provider and consumer.
 What does the provider do?
-What does the consumer need need to do?
+What does the consumer need to do?
 Does the cloud provider enable the consumer to do what they need to?
 What is guaranteed in the contract and service level agreements, and what is implied by the documentation and specifics of the technology?

 The shared responsibility directly correlates to two recommendations: